jkeohan/portfolio-1/README.md

 - Mobile first design + desktop layout
 - Add functional effects e.g. hamburger menu for nav bar, scrolling functionality that will be connected to the nav bar, and carousel to display projects
 - Connect projects to portfolio using Google Sheets API
-- Link to LinkedIn, GitHub and resume
+- Link to LinkedIn and GitHub
 - Contact form functionality

 #### PostMVP